cate-to/CRNS/README.md

 ## Managing input data

-1. Each station must have a corresponding row inside C:\Github\CRNS\SCRIPT\metadati_stazioni.csv and a folder must be created accordingly to the folderName field in that file.
+1. Each station must have a corresponding row inside the metadati_stazioni.csv file and a folder must be created accordingly to the folderName field in that file.
 Such folder must contain all the data necessary.
+Both the file and the folder must be placed inside the SCRIPT folder.
 2. Necessary data is:
 	1. finapp.csv - CRNS data.
 Download from the [Finapp cloud](http://cloud.finapptech.com/finapp/api/v2/getCSV_id.php?ID=61&D=1&SM=1&token=v3s364).
 Change the 'ID=61' in the url based on the station ID (from metadati_stazioni.csv).
 	2. incoming.csv - data from the Jungfraujoch station.
 Download from [the nmdb website](https://www.nmdb.eu/nest/search.php).